lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 After decompression, the packet can be sent over the Internet to one or several LPWAN Application Servers (App).

-The SCHC F/R and C/D on the Network side can be located in the NGW, or somewhere else as long as a tunnel is established between them and the NGW.
+The SCHC F/R and C/D on the Network infrastructure side can be located in the NGW, or somewhere else as long as a tunnel is established between them and the NGW.
 For some LPWAN technologies, it may be suitable to locate the SCHC F/R functionality nearer the NGW, in order to better deal with time constraints of such technologies.